Free Owl Sewing Pattern – Scrappy Fall Owl Pillow

 Use the pattern and cut out all of the owl pieces.
 Fabric for the body and belly.
 Felt for the beak.

-Now make small slits (about 1/4-inch) all the way around the outer edge of the fabric for the belly, then iron over the edges about 1/4 inch.
+Now make small slits (about 1/4-inch) around the outer edge of the fabric for the belly and iron the edges under about 1/4 inch.
 This will give you a finished edge.

 Scrappy Fall Owl Pillow - owl belly fabric after ironing